-Duchesne Center Office:
+Duchesne Center Office: Founders Gallery

 Craig Donnelly, Jr.

 Craig Kevin Sevilla Donnelly, Jr. coordinates community service activities for the Duchesne Center seven days a week and has been especially successful in the enhancement of varied community partnerships and programming.
-He serves as the club advisor for Gospel Choir, Student Government, Minds in Motion, and Latin Student Association.
+He serves as the club advisor for Gospel Choir, Minds in Motion, and Christian Fellowship.
 Craig facilitates service-related workshops for the Office of Residence Life, SUNY Purchase, Yonkers Partners in Education, and the Westchester County Department of Senior Programs & Services.
 He coordinates student participation in the Hatton W. Sumners Student Leadership Conference-U.T./Austin, the New Orleans and Romero Center-Camden Service Learning Trips.
 Craig also directs a play per semester that benefits the cast kids program.
 Craig is a member of the Westchester Not-for-Profit Alliance, the Florida National Broadcasting Society, and the Backstage Theater Group of New York.
 He earned his BA in Communication from Kean University, New Jersey.

 Rev. Gawain deLeeuv, Episcopal Priest